Q. What is Hudson Valley Gives?

 No. You do not need to create an account to make a donation.
-The are many benefits of creating an account on GiveGab, some of which include having a central donation receipt repository accessible from anywhere at any time (making tax time easy!), the ability to track your donations, follow the charities you support, engage in future volunteering and even fundraise for your favorite nonprofits.
-Your donation receipt is emailed immediately upon processing your donation.
+The benefits of creating an account include having your tax receipts collected in one location, being able to track your donations, follow the charities you support, and engage in future volunteering and donations.
+Your tax receipt is emailed immediately upon processing your donation.
 To claim a donation as a deduction on U.S. taxes, you should retain the donation receipt as an official record.

 Q. Can I make donations via a mobile device?